 Young women are more inclined to display their bodies because they are looking for a mate.
 Many women believe it is an essential part of their femininity to wear shoes that display their feet or clothes that accentuate their figure.
 They assume that a woman who wears practical shoes or functional clothing is a lesbian or wants to be a man.
 But how a woman dresses is only a behaviour and not a sign of responsiveness.

-Women look at other women for a number of reasons.
-Firstly, they look out of curiosity.
-For example, it is interesting to see the different shapes and sizes of women’s breasts and nipples.
-These vary considerably more than the male equivalents.
-Secondly women compete with each other.
-Women want to learn from other women’s successful strategies.
-Lastly women want reassurance that they are more attractive than some other women so that they can feel better about themselves.
+Invariably, the message for a woman is that if she is to succeed, she must use her body.
+That is how she is admired, gets friends and is promoted in the world of work.
+Women look at other women for a variety of reasons.
+Firstly, they look out of curiosity to judge the attractiveness of their own body relative to others.
+Secondly women want to learn from other women’s successful presentation strategies.
+Lastly women want reassurance that they are more attractive so that they can feel better about themselves.

 The colours women wear have connotations.
 Red lipstick or nightwear is attention seeking and daring.
 Black and lace are associated with women’s provocative nightwear.
 There are no male equivalents.
 Women can be offended by female nudity because of this display for male admiration.

 We all want to be loved and to please a lover.
 For the most part, there is no conscious intention to misrepresent women’s sexuality.
 Men sexualise women as part of their arousal process.
 Men assume that women enjoy being penetrated.
 Women indicate their amenability passively by accepting male advances and by not contradicting the male view of their sexuality.

 A man may enjoy fantasies that boost his arousal and sexual ego.
 Most women have no experience of responsiveness that might help them understand their own sexuality.
 A woman may feel good about her sexuality because she believes she can respond just as a man wants her to.
 Male admiration causes women to feel appreciated and loved.